lrq3000/pyFileFixity/README.md

 - for tar files, you can use fixtar: https://github.com/BestSolution-at/fixtar
 - for RAID mounting and recovery, you can use "Raid faster - recover better" (rfrb) tool by Sabine Seufert and Christian Zoubek: https://github.com/lrq3000/rfrb
+- if your unicode strings were mangled, try https://github.com/LuminosoInsight/python-ftfy

 Protecting directory tree meta-data
 --------------------------------------------------